 "A College's Endowment Should Match Its Mission."
 The Chronicle of Higher Education, May 6, 2012.

 "Academic Excess: Executive Compensation at Leading Private Colleges and Universities in Massachusetts."
 Center for Social Philanthropy, Tellus Institute, 2011 (with Catie Ferrara and Bryant Mason).

 “Recent Trends in Sustainable and Responsible Investing in the United States.”
 The Journal of Investing 20, no. 3 (2011): 90-94 (with Meg Voorhes).

 “Sustainability Trends in US Alternative Investments.”
 Washington, D.C.: US SIF Foundation, 2011 (with Ann Solomon).

 "Educational Endowments and the Financial Crisis: Social Costs and Systemic Risks in the Shadow Banking System."
 Center for Social Philanthropy, Tellus Institute, 2010.

 "Investing for Impact: A Snapshot of EGA Members' Leveraged Investing Strategies."
 New York: Environmental Grantmakets Association, 2008.

 "Mobilizing Assets, Multiplying Impact: Fuly Leveraging Philanthropic Capital for Environmental Change."
 EGA Journal, Fall 2008.

 "The Mission in the Marketplace: How Responsible Investing Can Strengthen the Fiduciary Oversight of Foundation Endowments and Enhance Philanthropic Missions."
-Boston: Social Investment Forum Foundation, 2007.
+1st ed.
+Social Investment Forum Foundation, 2007.